richardc/clojure-gatling-spike/NOTES.md

 - [x] sbt scaffolding
 - [x] Make websockets call
 - [x] With client certs
-- [ ] Call into clojure to use message codec
+- [x] Call into clojure to use message codec
+- [ ] Verify message bodies we get back